wei3hua2/awesome-iohk-papers/sort_by_authors.md

 ### Scripting smart contracts for distributed ledger technology (2016) [link](http://eprint.iacr.org/2016/1156)

 We give an overview of the scripting languages used in existing cryptocurrencies, and in particular we review in some detail the scripting languages of Bitcoin, Nxt and Ethereum, in the context of a high-level overview of Distributed Ledger Technology and cryptocurrencies.
 We survey different approaches, and give an overview of critiques of existing languages.
 We also cover technologies that might be used to underpin extensions and innovations in scripting and contracts, including technologies for verification, such as zero knowledge proofs, proof-carrying code and static analysis, as well as approaches to making systems more efficient, e.g. Merkelized Abstract Syntax Trees.

 ---

-## Dimitris Karakostas

-### Securing Proof-of-Work Ledgers via Checkpointing (2021) [link](https://eprint.iacr.org/2020/173.pdf)

-Distributed ledgers based on the Proof-of-Work (PoW) paradigm are typically most vulnerable when mining participation is low.
-During these periods an attacker can mount devastating attacks, such as double spending or censorship of transactions.
-Checkpointing has been proposed as a mechanism to mitigate such 51% attacks.
-The core idea is to employ an external set of parties that securely run an assisting service which guarantees the ledger's properties and can be relied upon at times when the invested hashing power is low.
-We realize the assisting service in two ways, via checkpointing and timestamping, and show that a ledger, which employs either, is secure with high probability, even in the presence of an adversarial mining majority.
-We put forth the first rigorous study of checkpointing as a mechanism to protect PoW ledgers from 51% attacks.
-Notably, our design is the first to offer both consistency and liveness guarantees, even under adversarial mining majorities.
-Our liveness analysis also identifies a previously undocumented attack, namely front-running, which enables Denial-of-Service against existing checkpointed ledger systems.
-We showcase the liveness guarantees of our mechanism by evaluating the checkpointed version of Ethereum Classic, a blockchain which recently suffered a 51% attack, and build a federated distributed checkpointing service, which provides high assurance with low performance requirements.
-Finally, we prove the security of our timestamping mechanism, build a fully decentralized timestamping solution, by utilizing a secure distributed ledger, and evaluate its performance on the existing Bitcoin and Ethereum systems.

-### Efficient State Management in Distributed Ledgers (2021) [link](https://eprint.iacr.org/2021/183.pdf)

-Distributed ledgers implement a storage layer, on top of which a shared state is maintained in a decentralized manner.
-In UTxO based ledgers, like Bitcoin, the shared state is the set of all unspent outputs (UTxOs), which serve as inputs to future transactions.
-The continuously increasing size of this shared state will gradually render its maintenance unaffordable.
-Our work investigates techniques that minimize the shared state of the distributed ledger, i.e., the in-memory UTxO set.
-To this end, we follow two directions: a) we propose novel transaction optimization techniques to be followed by wallets, so as to create transactions that reduce the shared state cost and b) propose a novel fee scheme that incentivizes the creation of “state-friendly” transactions.
-We devise an abstract ledger model, expressed via a series of algebraic operators, and define the transaction optimization problem of minimizing the shared state; we also propose a multi-layered algorithm that approximates the optimal solution to this problem.
-Finally, we define the necessary conditions such that a ledger’s fee scheme incentivizes proper state management and propose a state efficient fee function for Bitcoin.

-### Account Management in Proof of Stake Ledgers (2020) [link](https://eprint.iacr.org/2020/525.pdf)

-Blockchain protocols based on Proof-of-Stake (PoS) depend — by nature — on the active participation of stakeholders.
-If users are offline and abstain from the PoS consensus mechanism, the system’s security is at risk, so it is imperative to explore ways to both maximize the level of participation and minimize the effects of non-participation.
-One such option is stake representation, such that users can delegate their participation rights and, in the process, form “stake pools”.
-The core idea is that stake pool operators always participate on behalf of regular users, while the users retain the ownership of their assets.
-Our work provides a formal PoS wallet construction that enables delegation and stake pool formation.
-While investigating the construction of addresses in this setting, we distil and explore address malleability, a security property that captures the ability of an attacker to manipulate the delegation information associated with an address.
-Our analysis consists of identifying multiple levels of malleability, which are taken into account in our paper’s core result.
-We then introduce the first ideal functionality of a PoS wallet’s core which captures the PoS wallet’s capabilities and is realized as a secure protocol based on standard cryptographic primitives.
-Finally, we cover how to use the wallet core in conjunction with a PoS ledger, as well as investigate how delegation and stake pools affect a PoS system’s security.

-### Cryptocurrency Egalitarianism: A Quantitative Approach (2019) [link](https://arxiv.org/pdf/1907.02434.pdf)

-Since the invention of Bitcoin one decade ago, numerous cryptocurrencies have sprung into existence.
-Among these, proof-of-work is the most common mechanism for achieving consensus, whilst a number of coins have adopted "ASIC-resistance" as a desirable property, claiming to be more "egalitarian", where egalitarianism refers to the power of each coin to participate in the creation of new coins.
-While proof-of-work consensus dominates the space, several new cryptocurrencies employ alternative consensus, such as proof-of-stake in which block minting opportunities are based on monetary ownership.
-A core criticism of proof-of-stake revolves around it being less egalitarian by making the rich richer, as opposed to proof-of-work in which everyone can contribute equally according to their computational power.
-In this paper, we give the first quantitative definition of a cryptocurrency's egalitarianism.
-Based on our definition, we measure the egalitarianism of popular cryptocurrencies that (may or may not) employ ASIC-resistance, among them Bitcoin, Ethereum, Litecoin, and Monero.
-Our simulations show, as expected, that ASIC-resistance increases a cryptocurrency's egalitarianism.
-We also measure the egalitarianism of a stake-based protocol, Ouroboros, and a hybrid proof-of-stake/proof-of-work cryptocurrency, Decred.
-We show that stake-based cryptocurrencies, under correctly selected parameters, can be perfectly egalitarian, perhaps contradicting folklore belief.

-### A Formal Treatment of Hardware Wallets (2019) [link](https://eprint.iacr.org/2019/034.pdf)

-Bitcoin, being the most successful cryptocurrency, has been repeatedly attacked with many users losing their funds.
-The industry's response to securing the user's assets is to offer tamper-resistant hardware wallets.
-Although such wallets are considered to be the most secure means for managing an account, no formal attempt has been previously done to identify, model and formally verify their properties.
-This paper provides the first formal model of the Bitcoin hardware wallet operations.
-We identify the properties and security parameters of a Bitcoin wallet and formally define them in the Universal Composition (UC) Framework.
-We present a modular treatment of a hardware wallet ecosystem, by realizing the wallet functionality in a hybrid setting defined by a set of protocols.
-This approach allows us to capture in detail the wallet's components, their interaction and the potential threats.
-We deduce the wallet's security by proving that it is secure under common cryptographic assumptions, provided that there is no deviation in the protocol execution.
-Finally, we define the attacks that are successful under a protocol deviation, and analyze the security of commercially available wallets.

----